TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 ## License

 - This project is licensed under the [MIT License](LICENSE).

-You are free to use and modify the code as needed for your own portfolio website.
+- You are free to use and modify the code as needed for your own portfolio website.

-- Feel free to explore the website and adapt it to your preferences to create a stunning online portfolio.

-- If you have any questions or need assistance, please don't hesitate to contact me.

-- Enjoy showcasing your work and experiences!

 | [Scroll to Top ⬆️](#mrityunjay-pathak) |
 |:---:|